National Australia Bank Commercial Entity Agreement (Australia)

 4. Merchant’s Refund Policy must be on Merchant’s Website.
 If Merchant limits refund/exchange terms or other specific conditions for Card sales, Merchant’s POLICY MUST BE CLEARLY PROVIDED TO THE CARDHOLDER PRIOR TO THE SALE AND AS PART OF YOUR SALE CONFIRMATION PROCESS.
 Merchant is responsible for ensuring that its refund policy complies with applicable consumer protection laws.

-5. Chargebacks.
+5. Chargebacks and other amounts.
 Merchant shall use all reasonable methods to resolve disputes with Merchant’s customers.
 Should a chargeback dispute occur, Merchant shall promptly comply with all requests for information from Braintree.
 Merchant shall not attempt to recharge a customer for an item that has been charged back, unless the customer has authorized such actions.
-Merchant is liable for all chargebacks that are resolved in favor of the customer, and agrees that we may debit any such chargebacks from Merchant’s settlement funds or any other account that Merchant holds with us.
+Merchant is liable for all chargebacks that are resolved in favour of the customer, and agrees that the Member may deduct any such chargebacks from Merchant’s settlement funds or debit your nominated account for receipt of settlement funds or any other account that Merchant holds with the Member.
+Member may also set-off any other liability of Merchant to Member under or in connection with this CEA against the Merchant's settlement funds.
+Member may also debit your nominated account for receipt of settlement funds or any other account that Merchant holds with the Member for any other liability of Merchant to Member under or in connection with this CEA.

 6. Term and Termination.
 This CEA is effective upon the date Merchant accepts the terms and conditions set out herein and continues so long as Merchant uses the Braintree Service (“Services”) or until terminated by Merchant or Member, provided that those terms which by their nature are intended to survive termination (including without limitation, indemnification and chargeback obligations and limitations of liability) shall so survive termination.
-This CEA may be terminated by Member at any time based on a breach of any of Merchant’s obligations hereunder or for any other reason that Member or Processor reasonably deems a credit, regulatory, or brand risk.
+This CEA may be terminated by Member at any time based on a breach of any of Merchant’s obligations hereunder or for any other reason that Member or Braintree reasonably deems a credit, regulatory, or brand risk.
+This CEA will terminate automatically upon any termination of Merchant’s PSA.

 This CEA will terminate automatically upon any termination of Merchant’s PSA.